May 12, 2017

 For our 25th anniversary and in recognition of countries celebrating Mother's Day in May, here at Equality Now we are recognizing the women in our lives who have inspired us.
 Whether they are our mothers, sisters, teacher or friends - we want to thank and acknowledge the bold and fearless women who have taught us so much.

-"The women who have inspired me are my daughter, wife, mother, sisters and every woman I meet every day fighting to challenge status quo in a male dominated society by raising their voices whenever an injustice is committed." - Jean-Paul Murunga, Nairobi Office (pictured with Equality Now colleague Mary Ciugu)
+"The women who have inspired me are my daughter, wife, mother, sisters and every woman I meet every day fighting to challenge status quo in a male-dominated society by raising their voices whenever an injustice is committed." - Jean-Paul Murunga, Nairobi Office

 "I'm inspired by the amazing women I served alongside in the Peace Corps in the Republic of Macedonia!
 Not only are they some of my closest friends to this day, they are fellow advocates dedicated to making the world a better place for women and girls.
 One of the most meaningful experiences was being counselors together at camp GLOW (Girls Leading our World), focused on empowerment and youth leadership.
 We all took this advocacy back home with us." - Sarah Porter, America's Office